THIS DATE IN HISTORY: Feb. 22

 Exactly 45 years later, the Rangers retire Bathgate's No. 9.

 Video: Andy Bathgate had it all: talent, toughness, looks

-1980: In one of the great upsets in sports history, the United States defeats the Soviet Union 4-3 in their medal-round game at the 1980 Lake Placid Olympics.
-Mike Eruzione scores the tie-breaking goal midway through the third period, and goaltender Jim Craig finishes with 36 saves.
+1980: The United States defeats the Soviet Union 4-3 in their medal-round game at the 1980 Lake Placid Olympics.
+Mike Eruzione scores the tie-breaking goal midway through the third period and goaltender Jim Craig finishes with 36 saves.
 Two days later, the U.S. defeats Finland to win its first Olympic hockey gold medal since 1960.

-1981: For the first time in NHL history, United States-born coaches oppose each other.
+1981: United States-born coaches oppose each other for the first time in NHL history.
 The Hartford Whalers, coached by Massachusetts native Larry Pleau, face the Rangers and Craig Patrick (from Michigan).
 The Whalers defeat the Rangers 6-5 at the Hartford Civic Center.

 1984: Wayne Gretzky scores four goals for his 10th hat trick of the season, tying the NHL record he set in 1981-82.
 It's his second four-goal game in as many days and helps the Edmonton Oilers to a 9-2 win against the Pittsburgh Penguins at the Civic Arena.

 1997: Teemu Selanne of the Mighty Ducks of Anaheim becomes the first player in NHL history to score a goal against 24 teams in one season.
 Selanne completes his collection when he scores in a 4-2 win against the Phoenix Coyotes at Arrowhead Pond.